Kakinotane: Japan's Most Famous and Popular Rice Cracker

 It is said that the first place where peanuts were added to kakinotane was a bar at the Imperial Hotel in Tokyo.
 It is also said that, during the last half of the 1950s, some bean shops started to mix peanuts with kakinotane to increase the volume.

-The combination of peanuts and spicy hot rice crackers was excellent and was well received.
+Anyway, the combination of peanuts and spicy hot rice crackers was excellent and was well received.
 There is no doubt that it played a part in increasing the popularity of kakinotane.